How Much Protein Should You Eat Each Day? (Optimal Intake)

 “How Much Protein Do I Need to Build Muscle?”

-Health and fitness subculture has a propensity to create false dichotomies, leading athletes, bodybuilders, and gym-goers alike down one of two extreme paths.
-It looks like protein recommendations have succumbed to this phenomenon.
+The health and fitness subculture has a propensity to create false dichotomies, leading athletes, bodybuilders, and gym-goers alike down one of two extreme paths.
+Protein recommendations seem to have succumbed to this phenomenon.

-According to “hardcore” bodybuilding magazines, you need a whopping 2+ g protein/lb body weight per day, whereas the RDA for protein is a lowly 0.36 g protein/lb body weight.
-Notice how polarizing those “suggestions” are?
+According to “hardcore” bodybuilding magazines, you need a whopping 2+ g protein/lb body weight per day, whereas the recommended daily protein intake for adults is a lowly 0.36 g protein/lb body weight—a considerable disparity.

-But for most active individuals and athletes, the answer to "How much protein should I eat?" lies near the middle of the extremes.
+That being said, for most active individuals and athletes, the answer to "How much protein should I eat?" is likely "Slightly above the recommended daily protein intake for adults."

 Based on the research mentioned earlier, active individuals who regularly train with weights should consume between 0.8-1.4 g protein/lb LBM per day to build muscle, assuming you’re eating a sufficient amount of total calories.

 A low-protein diet (e.g. 0.5-0.6 g protein/lb LBM) is not ideal for building muscle, but neither is a super-high-protein diet (e.g. 2+ g protein/lb LBM).
-Many bodybuilders and sports nutritionists will argue that there are no “negatives” to overfeeding on protein since the excess is less likely to contribute to body fat gain.
+Many bodybuilders and sports nutritionists will argue that there are no “negatives” of eating too much protein since the excess is less likely to contribute to body fat gain.

-Theoretically, it makes perfect sense that overfeeding on protein generally has no negative impact on body composition.
+Theoretically, it makes perfect sense that overfeeding protein generally has no negative impact on body composition.

-In fact, multiple longitudinal crossover studies show that resistance trainees consuming an additional 450-800 calories per day from protein did not gain body fat or weight.
-Though, the subjects in these studies were undergoing intense resistance training and had variable intakes of other macronutrients.
+In fact, multiple longitudinal crossover studies show that resistance trainees consuming an additional 450-800 calories per day from protein did not gain body fat or weight [8, 9].
+However, the subjects in these studies were participating in intense resistance training and had variable intakes of other macronutrients.

 A few plausible explanations for the findings of those studies:

-2. Protein is highly satiating.
-Hence, eating a high-protein diet helps control food intake and energy balance, which is ultimately the most critical factor for building muscle and losing weight.
+Protein is highly satiating.
+Hence, eating high-protein foods and using protein powder supplements helps control food intake and energy balance, which is ultimately the most critical factor for building muscle and losing weight.

-3. Excess protein isn’t preferentially converted to triglycerides (i.e., it’s less likely to be stored as body fat)
+Excess protein isn’t preferentially converted to triglycerides (i.e., it’s less likely to be stored as body fat).

 The short answer: Yes.
 The amino acids in protein can be converted to fatty acids.